MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_interrupt_type.md

 ### -field DXGK_INTERRUPT_SUSPEND_CONTEXT_COMPLETED

-Raised when the the suspend context has completed.
+Raised when the suspend context has completed.
 Supported starting with Windows 10.

 ## -see-also